Let me guess.

 But there's something sticky about backing your claims up that can't be done through hearsay.

 You don't have to read like a textbook to back your article up.
 You can use:

-The best articles use a mixture of these to back up their claims.
+The best articles use a mixture of these to backup their claims.

 I expect my hyper-backuptivity helped this article I wrote for Fast Company land me 600 email subscribers, be shared over 12,000 times and turned me into a case study for one of Jon Morrow's products. #legit

-4. Make Beautiful Word Babies
+#5.
+Make Beautiful Word Babies

 …with the thoughts in your audience's heads.

-This is obviously a…different way of putting it, but you want to pull the thoughts right out of your audience's brains like pulling at a thread on a sweater.
+This is a…different way of putting it, but you want to pull the thoughts right out of your audience's brains like pulling at a thread on a sweater.
 Then, weave that thread into your own fabric.

 When you use the exact words your audience uses in your writing, you resonate with them; you make them feel as if you're reading their minds.
 Before I released the Etsy eCourse, I surveyed my Etsy-loving audience for two things:

 - To make sure I was helping them with what they actually needed help with, and